web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 run in that way.
 * Does not inject into python handlers which write directly to the output stream.
+* Does not inject into the worker context of `.any.js` tests.

 ### Observability